Please ensure JavaScript is enabled for purposes of website accessibility What Causes Gout? | KRYSTEXXA® (pegloticase) Frequently Asked Questions

 Making time for your IV treatments can be challenging, but in order to see the best results with KRYSTEXXA, it’s important to receive your IV treatment every 2 weeks.
 If you are going to miss an appointment, contact your doctor or gout specialist as soon as possible to reschedule.

-Methotrexate can be taken with KRYSTEXXA until your KRYSTEXXA treatment is complete.
-If during treatment you and your doctor determine methotrexate is not right for you, KRYSTEXXA is effective when taken alone.
+Methotrexate can be taken with KRYSTEXXA until your KRYSTEXXA treatment is complete.* If during treatment you and your doctor determine methotrexate is not right for you, KRYSTEXXA can be effective even when taken alone.

 KRYSTEXXA side effects

-With KRYSTEXXA, gout flares are a common side effect, but many people in the clinical studies said they were having fewer flares by the end of treatment.
-Your doctor may give you medicine (colchicine and/or NSAIDs) to help with any gout flares you may have while on KRYSTEXXA.
+With KRYSTEXXA, gout flares are initially a common side effect, but many people in the medical studies said they were having fewer flares by the end of treatment.
+Your doctor may give you medicine (colchicine and/or NSAIDs) to help with gout flares you may have while on KRYSTEXXA.

 The most common side effects of KRYSTEXXA when given with methotrexate were gout flares, joint pain, coronavirus disease 2019 (COVID-19), nausea, and fatigue.

-A nurse or assistant will be with you to ensure any infusion reactions are treated.
-In the clinical studies, all infusion reactions, including serious infusion reactions, were treated at the IV treatment center with medicine or by stopping the IV treatment.
+A nurse or other healthcare provider will be with you to ensure any infusion reactions are treated promptly.
+In the patient studies, all infusion reactions, including serious infusion reactions, were treated at the IV treatment center with medicine or by stopping the IV treatment.
 Most were resolved using common medications such as Benadryl®.

 USE AND IMPORTANT SAFETY INFORMATION